ialbert/pywgsim/README.md

 ## Changes compared to wgsim

-The original code for wgsim has been altered as follows:
+The original code for wgsim has been modified as follows:

-1. The output for the mutations introduced by `wgsim` are now generated in GFF format.
+1. The output describing the mutations introduced by `wgsim` are generated in GFF format.
 1. The separator character in the read name has been changed from `_` to `|`.
 1. There is a new flag called `--fixed` that generates the same `N` number of reads for each chromosome.

+### Read naming

 The read naming now follows a more widely accepted convention (i.e. NCBI) and allows for contigs with underscores in them.
 In addition the visual inspection of the read names is easier:

 `@NC_002945.4|1768156|1768694|0:0:0|4:0:0|4`

+### Fixed mode

 In the default operation of wgsim the `N` reads are distributed such to create a uniform coverage across all chromosomes (longer chromosomes get a larger fraction of N).

 When the `--fixed` mode is enabled `N` reads will be generated for each chromosome.
 The `--fixed` mode was introduced to simplify the evaluation of classifiers.
-Since the same number of reads is generated from each input sequence that makes it much simpler the assess the quality of classifications.
+Since the same number of reads is generated from each input sequence it makes it much simpler to assess the quality of classifications.

 ## Mutation output